ALT=" "

 Cynthia Tindongan, PhD

 Cynthia has championed human rights and social justice her whole life-long.
 She served as a Peace Corps Volunteer in the Philippines and as a United Nations Volunteer with the United Nations High Commissioner for Refugees (UNHCR) in Hong Kong.
 Her professional roles in the United States have included higher education: coordinating Service Learning and as Director of Thesis and Dissertation Services in the Graduate College at Ohio University.
 Additionally, she has served in various roles engaging in community development.
 She worked for the National Alliance to End Homelessness (NAEH) and the Coalition on Housing and Homelessness in Ohio (COHHIO).
 Her doctoral research centered on the lived experiences of Muslim immigrant children in U.S. public schools.
-She currently serves on the board of Athens United Immigrant Support Project and as director of Athens Area Mediation Service.
+She currently serves on the board of Athens United Immigrant Support Project and as a consultant for Athens Area Mediation Service.
 As the middle child of five, her mediation career got an early start.